How do I verify that I've upgraded my Amazon Redshift JDBC or ODBC driver?

-To gradually update your JDBC or ODBC driver, perform the following steps:
+To gradually update your JDBC or ODBC driver, do the following:

-1. Replace the old driver with the new one.
-If an application explicitly points to an old driver file name, reconfigure the application, and then use the new driver for 3-5 days.
+- Replace the old driver with the new one.
+If an application explicitly points to an old driver file name, reconfigure the application, and then use the new driver for three to five days.

-2. If there was no impact caused by the driver change, replace the additional SQL client.
-Check to see how the new client performs for 3-5 days and whether there was any impact on your Amazon Redshift cluster.
+- If there was no impact caused by the driver change, replace the additional SQL client.
+Check to see how the new client performs for three to five days and whether there was any impact on your Amazon Redshift cluster.

-If you experience any issues during your upgrade, try the following troubleshooting tips:
+If you experience any issues during your upgrade, try the following:

 - Revert to the previous driver version.